VALUE OF 1987 TOPPS BASEBALL CARDS

 Several key factors have contributed to the rising values of cards from the 1987 Topps set in recent years.
 One of the biggest drivers is nostalgia, as many who collected these as kids in the late 80s are now adults with disposable income looking to relive their childhood hobby.
 Another important aspect is the rookie cards featured in the set.
 Future Hall of Famers like Barry Larkin, Greg Maddux, and Tom Glavine had their rookie cards in the 1987 Topps issue, making those cards highly sought after by collectors.

-Read also: BASEBALL CARDS TO WATCH FOR
+Read also: ARE 1987 TOPPS BASEBALL CARDS WORTH ANYTHING

 Beyond rookies, the 1987 Topps set also includes stars and franchises that remain popular to this day.
 Cards of Kirby Puckett, Wade Boggs, Ozzie Smith, and Ken Griffey Jr. from their mid-80s primes hold value.
 Teams like the New York Yankees and Boston Red Sox also drive interest since those brands have immense followings.
 The 1986 World Series rematch of the Boston Red Sox vs New York Mets is also represented, capturing a memorable moment in baseball history.
 The melange of talent, teams, and nostalgia have made the 1987 Topps set a benchmark for 80s collectors.